 Teaching the Basics

-Objective: to encourage independent critical thinking to gifted students through objectivity, open-mindedness, analysis, discerning bias and honesty.
+Objective: to encourage independent critical thinking to gifted students through objectivity, open-mindedness, analysis, discerning

 Prior Knowledge: Brainstorm with students what they know about the process of thinking.
 Make a mind map of their answers.
 Encourage them to think of all the aspects of the thinking process.